the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-dropins.md

 #### Approaches to Sign ups

 There are many ways to manage sign ups that occur before the call and during the call.
-The best method will depend on the size of your team.
+The best method will depend on the size of your team, the desired audience, and the expected topics.
 Sign ups are a way to approach scheduling different attendee requests Here we share a few approaches, ranging from low touch to high touch:
 - Attendees drop in at any point during a session.
 This may require them to sit in on other conversations and wait to have their question answered.